smithy-lang/smithy-kotlin/docs/design/interceptors.md

      * **When**: This will ALWAYS be called once per _attempt_, except when a failure occurs earlier in the
      * request pipeline.
 This method may be called multiple times in the event of retries.
      *
-     * **Available Information**: [RequestInterceptorContext.request],
-     * [ProtocolRequestInterceptorContext.protocolRequest], and [ProtocolResponseInterceptorContext.protocolResponse]
-     * are ALWAYS available.
-The [ProtocolResponseInterceptorContext.protocolResponse] may have been modified by earlier
+     * **Modifications**: The [ProtocolResponseInterceptorContext.protocolResponse] may have been modified by earlier
      * `modifyBeforeDeserialization` hooks and may be modified further by later hooks.
 In the event of retries, the
      * context will not include changes made in previous attempts (e.g. by request signers or other interceptors).
      *
      * **Error Behavior**: If errors are raised by this hook, execution will jump to [modifyBeforeAttemptCompletion]
      * with the raised error as the [ResponseInterceptorContext.response] result.
      */
-    public fun modifyBeforeDeserialization(
+    public suspend fun modifyBeforeDeserialization(
         context: ProtocolResponseInterceptorContext<Input, ProtocolRequest, ProtocolResponse>,
     ): ProtocolResponse =
         context.protocolResponse